 County of Lake, California Facebook

-It is very important that people understand these are not the same as the shelters the County and partners stand up when we experience a wildfire:
+It is very important that all understand PG&E’s Community Resource Centers (CRCs) are not the same as the shelters the County and partners stand up when we experience a wildfire:

 During extreme weather, or other extreme fire danger conditions, California’s utility companies, including PG&E, may need to turn off power to certain areas, to reduce the risk of wildfires.
 These proactive power outages are known as Public Safety Power Shutoffs (PSPS):